Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 This is different from what happens at death, where heirs receive a step-up in basis to fair market value on the date of death.
 A gift during your lifetime does not give the recipient a step-up.

-If you gift more than $18,000 per year (or $36,000 if your spouse consents to split the gift), the excess uses your lifetime gift and estate tax exemption.
-As of 2026, your lifetime exemption is approximately $13 million (adjusted annually).
-For most wealthy founders planning around a QSBS exit, the lifetime exemption is more than sufficient, and gift taxes are not a concern.
+If you gift more than $19,000 per year (or $38,000 if your spouse consents to split the gift), the excess uses your lifetime gift and estate tax exemption.
+As of 2026, that exemption is $15 million per person ($30 million per married couple), made permanent and indexed for inflation by the 2025 OBBBA.
+For most founders planning around a QSBS exit, it is more than sufficient, and gift tax is not a real concern.

 Gift timing matters.
 You must gift the shares before the acquisition or merger closes.
 If you wait until after the sale, you are gifting the cash proceeds, not the stock, and the strategy does not work.
 The IRS will argue that you are simply dividing the after-tax proceeds, not multiplying the QSBS exclusions.
 The holding period and basis-carryover benefits only apply to gifts of the actual stock.